-For example, on the other hand, the language based plagiarism is an efficient tool in the hands of plagiarists.
-A writer, having good command on the language in which paper is written, has been found to reduce plagiarism successfully to a reasonable extent just by altering the grammar, successfully, keeping the sense and spirit of each paragraph intact and the meaning undisturbed.
-The plagiarists, by and large, have been mocking the preventive measures by exploiting there tools skillfully.
+Besides, it has been observed that the grammar-based plagiarism is an efficient tool in the hands of plagiarists.
+A plagiarist, having a good command of the language in which paper is written, has been found to reduce plagiarism successfully to a considerable extent just by altering the grammar and shuffling paras, successfully, keeping the sense of each paragraph intact and the meaning undisturbed.
+The plagiarists, by and large, have been mocking the preventive measures by exploiting this method skillfully.
 Evidently, there seems to be no stick yard to measure the plagiarized segments of the paper with precision except to seek help from the internet to surveying and matching identical work of others in the past.

-Secondly, The peer review process is the core issue of the quality assessment of research papers.
+Secondly, the peer review process is the core issue of the quality assessment of research papers.
 Internationally, the present system of peer review processing of research papers in vogue; (two favorable reports out of three), does serve the purpose of quality assurance in general yet, it leaves flaws due to human errors to be addressed and modified.
 Despite impartial treatment by the reviewers, it has been observed that this exercise serves a partial fulfillment of objectives.
-Some the filtration process, thus, deems necessary to be practiced to purify the end product of the paper.
+Some filtration process, thus, deems necessary to be evolved and practiced to purify the end product of the paper.

 Tips to Authors.

-Before embarking upon the project undertaken by the author, the author is bound to be equipped with the spirit, norms and ethics of research methodology; a subject that helps knitting the fabric of information gathered by the author through his academic or experimental means.
+Before embarking upon the project undertaken by the author, the author is bound to be equipped with the spirit, norms, and ethics of research methodology; a subject that helps knitting the fabric of information gathered by the author through his academic or experimental means.

-Author is expected to have acquaintance with the categories of research publications,
+The author is expected to have acquaintance with the categories of research publications,

 It is obligatory for the author to maintain the sagacity, sanctity and on top the aesthetic values of the presentation of research work.

 The author should not compromise on linguistic or typographic errors.
-While writing a paper, the author must bear in mind the syntax, diction that helps the reader to comprehend every cross section of his literary presentation.
+While writing a paper, the author must bear in mind the syntax, diction that helps the reader to comprehend every cross-section of his literary presentation.

 Authors at the same time, should thus, feel responsible that the language must be simple to convey the exact sense of each paragraph in the spirit of his research project.